chavo1/kitchen-ec2-test/README.md

-# This is kitchen test that will test an AMI with nginx under Your AWS account.
+# This is a kitchen-ec2 test.

+It will test existing AWS AMI under your account whether there is installed nginx.

 ## Here are some requirements before the test